gilnam74/vex-sneppet/Python-for-artists.md

 # Get scene root node
 sceneRoot = hou.node('/obj/')
 # Create empty geometry node in scene root
-geometry = OBJ.createNode('geo', run_init_scripts=False)
+geometry = sceneRoot.createNode('geo', run_init_scripts=False)
 # Set geometry node name
 geometry.setName('MY_GEO')
 ```

-First, try to run this code again and you will get an error.
+Delete the existing "MY_GEO" node and run the code.
+We have the same result again, "MY_GEO" node in the root of the scene.
+Try to run this code again and you will get an error.
 One more geometry node ("geo1") will be created in the scene but after creation, a script would not be able to rename the node to "MY_GEO" because the node with such a name already exists in our scene.
+If we run the script several times using the first naming option (pass name as an argument to a `createNode()` command) we would not get an error, Houdini just add a number to an existing name (MY_GEO1, MY_GEO2, etc) which is not that bad as an error but not what we need to get as well.

-Sure, you can delete "MY_GEO" run the code and it will work again, but again only once.
-A better option would be to check if there is a node with such a name in the scene before we will try to create a new one.
+Either way, we have to extend the functionality of the GeoCreator to be able to handle existing objects with the same name.

-But we will organize the code better and extend functionality to fix an issue we discover later.
+We will organize the code better with functions.
 It may seem redundant to organize several lines of code but we do this for the learning purposes, so you will understand how to build more complex tools in the future and it becomes necessary later when we will start building UI.

 First lets create a [function](Programming-basics#functions) from our program: